vt-vl-lab/cluster/install_Caffe2_NewRiver.md

-The Caffe2 repository has been merged to the Pytorch repository, the installation instruction with the old Caffe2 repository does not work anymore.
+The [Caffe2](https://github.com/pytorch/pytorch) has been merged to the [Pytorch](https://github.com/pytorch/pytorch), the installation instruction with the [old Caffe2](https://github.com/caffe2/caffe2) repository does not work anymore.
 Here is the installation instruction of the new Caffe2 without any sudo access.

-Addtionally, you can install Non-local Neural Network, built on top of the Caffe2 by following this instruction.
+Addtionally, you can install [Non-local Neural Network](https://github.com/facebookresearch/video-nonlocal-net), built on top of the Caffe2 by following this instruction.
 The installation instruction of Caffe2 and Non-Local Neural Network is based on [this](https://github.com/facebookresearch/video-nonlocal-net/blob/master/INSTALL.md).

 # Caffe2 installation